-Commercial trading revenue of \$46.724 million (2015: \$45.262 million) represented an increase of 3.2% across terminal trading, car park and other commercial revenue.
+Commercial trading revenue of

-Property revenue of \$44.709 million (2015: \$43.240 million) represented a 3.4% increase on prior year, principally due to additional tenancies, annual increases in rent and utility recharges.
+\$45.262 million (2014: \$42.212 million) represented an increase of 7.20% or \$3.050 million driven mainly by increased passenger throughput .
+Property revenue of \$43.240 million (2014: \$41.949 million) represented a 3.0% increase on prior year, principally due to annual rental increases and new tenancies.

-Investment property fair valuations saw an increase of 5% (2015: 8%) increase in value, this was largely due to a decrease in cash rates driving capital towards higher yielding assets.
+Investment property fair valuations saw an 8% (2014: 7.5%) increase in value, this was largely due to a decrease in cash rates driving capital towards higher yielding assets including commercial property and a number of successful property deals in the course of the year including a new development at the Parafield Commercial Estate.